Injong of Goryeo: 1137–1146

 From the suppression of the Myo Cheong rebellion until his official retirement in 1142 Kim Pusik was an unchallenged leader of the Goryeo government.
 From 1140 onwards the banished supporters and associates of Myo Cheong began to be recalled and reinstated.
 By the early eleven forties the conflict of the Southern Song and the Jin reached an equilibrium that was formalized during the negotiates of 1141–1142.
 The Southern Song emperor recognized the suzerainty of Emperor Xizong of Jin, paying an annual tribute of 250,000 bolts of silk and taels of silver.
-Goryeo exchanges several embassies with the Jin, and in 1142 Injong was formally invested as its vassal.
+Goryeo exchanges several embassies with the Jin, and in 1142 Injong was formally invested as its tributary.

 In 1143 Injong appointed fourteen local magistrates, making another step in bringing local administration under the central control.
 As a result of the reforms of Yejong and Injong about one third of Goryeo's 450 or so prefectures and counties were under a direct control of the central government.

 In 1142, Injong ordered the compilation of the Samguk sagi, a chronicle of events in the Three Kingdoms and Unified Silla.
 Using Chinese histories (particularly Shiji by Sima Qian), Kim Pusik at the head of the fourteen-author team compiled the oldest extant source on Korean history.
 It was submitted to Injong in late 1145 or early 1146.